healeycodes/healeycodes.com/posts/compressing-cs2-demos.md

 Instead of storing a map with a `uint8` as a key, and a list of `int8` for the change events.
 I can compress the data into a bit array where each value is: a player id (4 bits) and an add or remove event (5 bits) for 9 bits total.
 A frame's equipment change field can just be a list of those (repeating the player id is actually okay because it's rare that multiple piece of equipment are acquired on the same frame).

 It's fun to theorize but a protobuf schema is as far as I need to go for now.
+View the source code for this toy compression program [on GitHub](https://github.com/healeycodes/compressing-cs2-demos).